 When kids outgrow their regular convertible car seats, they’ll start to insist that they’re way too big to be restrained like toddlers and don’t need a car seat.
 But here’s where you, the parent, ignore them.
 Kids should stay with each type of car seat as long as possible, preferably until they reach the seat’s weight limit.
-But when it truly is time to graduate to a booster seat, a harness booster seat is a great way to transition.
+That’s where the harness booster seat comes into play.

 The best harness booster seats are easy to install, will last you until your child is roughly 100 pounds, and let you adjust the harness and headrest together, without the need for rethreading.
 Plus, they weigh less than convertible car seats, so they’re instantly more portable and easier to move between vehicles.

 This car seat transitions from forward-facing harness mode to booster mode.
 Unlike other models, you get more use out of this one: It fits kids from 25 to 120 pounds.
 Britax's ClickTight technology makes for easy installation: Open, thread and buckle, and close.
 There's a nine-position, quick-adjust five-point harness and headrest that move together, and a two-position recline.
 And for hungry kids, there are four integrated cup and snack holders.
 This bad boy weighs 20 pounds, so while not the heaviest model on our list, it's not something you'll move around much.
 NHTSA ease of use rating: Not yet available.

 If you're the parent who worries about leaving their kid in the car, note that this car seat is equipped with SensorSafe technology that alerts you when your child is left in the car, or if they unbuckle the chest clip while the car is in motion; you alerts show up via a vehicle receiver and an app.
 This seat works in rear-facing mode, forward-facing mode, and booster mode; the weight limit is 4-120 pounds.
 There's a three-position reclining headrest.
 NHTSA ease of use rating: 4 stars.